 At this time of year, small gestures of kindness and generosity can really go a long way.
 The next time you make soup (and there’s no better way to enjoy veggies from your organic vegetable plot), make extra and share it with someone you know would appreciate the warmth of your act of giving – and of the soup itself.
 Ladle a portion into a flask or travel mug and you’re ready to make someone’s day a little less chilly.

 Even better, take your own portion along too, and share a heartwarming moment of connection with someone you might never have had a real conversation with.
 You’ll find a wonderful recipe for Creamy Broccoli Soup on my Antonia’s Way website – the perfect way to share the love this winter.

 If you haven’t yet tried GENEROSITY Water, it’s clear that you’ve been missing out.
 This wonderful South African bottled water ticks all our boxes: as well as being a source of healthy natural hydration, drinking it can also have a positive ripple effect.

 GENEROSITY Water is a premium alkaline water, with a perfectly balanced pH of 10 – which means that it can help to restore your body’s equilibrium by counteracting toxic acidity and preventing cell damage.
 Reduced acidity can also improve your metabolism and boost your energy levels.

-GENEROSITY Water is also generous to people – part of the proceeds from each bottle sold will be used to provide clean water to two people for a month.
-Even the bottles are 100% BPA-free and completely recyclable.
+Part of the proceeds from each bottle of GENEROSITY water that we sell will be used to help provide clean water to two people in an underprivileged community for a month.
+Best of all, the bottles are 100% BPA-free and easy to recycle.

 Learn lots more in our monthly email newsletter.